TonyStark-19/HTML-CSS-JS-Projects/README.md

 ---

-## Why This Project?
+## 🌟 Why This Project Exists

-This repository is part of my #100DaysOfCode challenge to improve my JavaScript and front-end skills.
-Each project reflects the skills I’m building along the way.
+This collection is part of my #100DaysOfCode journey. <br />
+Each project helped me strengthen a specific concept — from DOM manipulation and API calls to responsive design and user interactions.

 ---